v6d-io/v6d/k8s/cmd/README.md

       }
       }'

-  # create a backup job for the vineyard cluster on kubernetes
+  # create a backup cr for the vineyard cluster on kubernetes
   # you could define the pv and pvc spec from yaml string as follows
   vineyardctl create backup \
     --vineyardd-name vineyardd-sample \